glideroggan/dream/readme.md

 # BUGS
+- try to see if we can get rid of the observer for wrapper content seems like it is expensive during width changes in the browser
 - why do we have scrollbars when none of the widgets are overflowing?
 - looks like there are some mocks in the loan-service file
 - the transaction signing is not so nice, the style of it should improve